 Baby Boy A was one of Gosnell’s victims.
 One of Gosnell’s workers took a photo of him after he was born alive at about 30 weeks in Gosnell’s facility.
 Gosnell joked that the baby boy was “big enough to walk around with me or walk me to the bus stop.”
 The baby was moving his arms and legs before Gosnell snipped his spinal cord, killing him.

 Diane’s daughter has one three-year-old son and had suffered two miscarriages in the last year and a half.
-On the day Diane found out Russel had died, she purchased five tickets to Gosnell for the following day, the day of Russel’s birth, knowing she would not be able to watch the film because she would be at the hospital.
+On the day Diane found out Russell had died, she purchased five tickets to Gosnell for the following day, the day of Russell’s birth, knowing she would not be able to watch the film because she would be at the hospital.
 She bought one adult ticket in honor of her daughter, and four children’s tickets – one in honor of her living grandson, and three in memory of the ones they had lost.
 She is hoping others will do the same, in memory of children.

 McElhinney choked back tears throughout her reading of the letter which said a nurse and funeral director cried along with the family on the day of Russel’s birth and the hospital took photos and sent home a box of memories including a certificate with his footprints, an ornaments with his footprints and name, and a measuring tape with a red heart marking his length.